African and African American Studies (AAS)

 Equivalent Course: DAN 230

-AAS 234 HISTORY OF THE BLACK DANCE MOVEMENT
+AAS 234 THE POLITICS OF BLACK DANCE IN AMERICA

 The development of African American dance and the contributions of African American artists through lecture and film.
 Emphasis on the evolution of traditional African dance forms and their influence on the contemporary dance vernacular.
 Students will attend live dance performance.
 Offered spring only.

 Equivalent Course: DAN 234